nickjj/plutus/README.md

 require quotes for consistency to reduce potential parsing errors.
 The `lint --rules` command explains all of the rules in more detail.

-## 📑 Importing from other tools
+## 📑 Importing from external data sources

-At the moment there is an importer for GnuCash.
-I could see a future where importers are added for common bank CSV export formats too.
-Check out the [importers/](./src/importers/) directory for more details.
+There is a general purpose CSV import script in the [importers/](./src/importers/) directory.
+Check it out for more details.

-The good news is, there is nothing specific about this tool in relation to import scripts.
-The GnuCash importer is a standalone script.
-All importers take whatever input you have and produce a CSV file in Plutus' format.

-That means you can start importing things in an automated way on your own.
+The TL;DR is I've used it to import thousands of items from GnuCash as well as regularly import data from 2 different bank CSV exports.
+It all lines up and does things in a non-destructive way that's easy to verify.

 ## 🤝 Feedback and code contributions